one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 Selection process for the academic staff collaborating with IU for the first time:

-Candidates should email the application package via the form at the bottom of https://career.innopolis.university/en/job/ : cover letter, CV (add your links to videos of public talks, if any), teaching statement, scans of educational certificates.Candidates will have an interview to discuss the course, propose ideas or clarify all the details needed.Candidates will be asked to deliver an offline/online public lecture to demonstrate your teaching skills and knowledge of the subject, and to introduce the course to IU students and staff.
+* Candidates should email the application package via the form at the bottom of <https://career.innopolis.university/en/job/> : cover letter, CV (add your links to videos of public talks, if any), teaching statement, scans of educational certificates.
+* Candidates will have an interview to discuss the course, propose ideas or clarify all the details needed.
+* Candidates will be asked to deliver an offline/online public lecture to demonstrate your teaching skills and knowledge of the subject, and to introduce the course to IU students and staff.

 ### What about the contract and the payments?
 In general, what does the procedure of hiring look like?

-Agreement is concluded for the period of the course.
-Terms and conditions will be sent in advance by the Faculty Recruitment and Support Office.Required documents: passport, resident and contact details, certificate of no criminal records issued at the country of residence, bank details, work record book to confirm your working and teaching experience, ИНН, СНИЛС if available.Please indicate the country of residence for TAX rate specification.Payment can be arranged monthly, split in 2 parts, or arranged at the end of the course.
+* Agreement is concluded for the period of the course.
+Terms and conditions will be sent in advance by the Faculty Recruitment and Support Office.
+* Required documents: passport, resident and contact details, certificate of no criminal records issued at the country of residence, bank details, work record book to confirm your working and teaching experience, ИНН, СНИЛС if available.
+* Please indicate the country of residence for TAX rate specification.
+* Payment can be arranged monthly, split in 2 parts, or arranged at the end of the course.

 ### Business trips, i.e. travel to Innopolis.
 Is it paid?
 Who is responsible for these questions?